GiancarloRizzo/avr-programmer/troubleshooting/inappropriate-ioctl-for-device.md

 ```

 Error is thrown because
-- you have choosen wrong programmer avrispv2 instead of avrisp2
+- you have choosen wrong programmer, e.g. avrispv2 instead of avrisp2
 - or you have choosen wrong interface via `avrdude -P /dev/ttyxxx ...`